 Obtain a Google API Key ↑ Back to top

 - Go to: https://console.developers.google.com project and sign in with your Google account.

 - On the Dashboard screen, click the Library link from the left-hand menu.
-Then search for Google Maps Distance Matrix API.
+Then search for and click Google Maps Distance Matrix API

 - Click on the Enable button.

-- Then Create to create a new project
+- Create to create a new project if needed

 - Give your new project a name, i.e., Distance Rate Shipping, and then click Create.

-- Click Add credentials and choose API key.
+- Click Create credentials and choose API key.